fmtn/a/README.md

                                0 equals infinity
 ```

-Example1.
+Example 1.
 Put message with payload "foobar" to queue q on local broker:

     $a -p "foobar" q

-Example2.
+Example 2.
 Put message with payload of file foo.bar to queue q on local broker, also set a property

     $a -p "@foo.bar" -Hfoo=bar q

-Example3.
+Example 3.
 Browse five messages from queue q.

     $a -c 5 q

-Example4.
+Example 4.
 Put 100 messages to queue q (for load test etc)

     $a -p "foobar" -c 100 q

-Example5.
+Example 5.
 Get message from queue and show JMS headers

     $a -g -j q

-Example6.
+Example 6.
 Put file foo.bar as a byte message on queue q

     $a -p "@foo.bar" -t bytes q

-Example7.
+Example 7.
 Put file foo.bar as text message on queue q, with encoding EBCDIC CP037 (any charset known on server/JVM should work)

     $a -p "@foo.bar" -e CP037 q

+Example 8.
+Read all XML files in a folder input an put them on queue q.
+Files are deleted afterwards.

+    $a -R "input/*.xml" q

 #Use AMQP 1.0
 A defaults to ActiveMQ default protocol, OpenWire.
 You can also use AMQP 1.0.